Guess Who Came to Dinner?

 My last post, Thanksgiving with the Animals, was illustrated with a photo entitled Guess Who’s Coming to Dinner? featuring one of the local squirrels sitting on a pumpkin looking through my front door at cat Sand.

 The student asked if I ever had animals just show up at my door.
-I said that I used to when living on the East Coast, but in the time that I have lived here I’d only had it happen with two dogs.
-One who’d been let out of the back yard by the three year-old, and one who told me she had always wanted to see inside my house (her owner thought she was lost – the dog knew exactly where she was).
-As the mystery cat was still vocalizing I jokingly called out to him that there was a vacancy if he should be looking for one.
+I said that I used to when I lived on the East Coast, but in the time I have lived here, I’ve only had it happen with two dogs.
+One who’d been let out of the backyard by the three-year-old, and one who told me she had always wanted to see inside my house (her owner thought she was lost, but the dog knew exactly where she was).
+As the mystery cat was still vocalizing, I jokingly called out to him that there was a vacancy if he was looking for one.

-As I watched him wolf down the food I realized he was way hungrier than he should be if he had a home.
-I vowed to bring him another meal later since it would not be a good idea to feed him too much at one meal.
+As I watched him wolf down the food, I realized he was way hungrier than he should be if he had a home.
+I vowed to bring him another meal later, as it would not be a good idea to feed him too much at one time.

-To distract the mystery cat away from the nuts which were not good for him, I stepped outside with the container of dry food and shook it at him.
-This got the attention of Woodstock as well.
-As I attempted to lead the cat to the backyard Woodstock joined the procession, moving side-by-side with the mystery cat who could not decide what to do—the squirrel or the cat food?
+To distract Mystery Cat away from the nuts, which were not good for him, I stepped outside with the container of dry food and shook it.
+This also caught the attention of Woodstock.
+As I attempted to lead the cat to the backyard, Woodstock joined the procession, moving side-by-side with Mystery Cat, who could not decide what to do—the squirrel or the cat food?
 I rattled the container a bit more vigorously at him while giving Woodstock a firm command to go back to the front porch.
 Heaven knows what the neighbors thought; we must have been quite a sight!

-While mystery cat ate his second meal I took the opportunity to palpate his body and discovered that under his thick coat of fur I could feel his ribs too easily—he was not getting enough food.
+While Mystery Cat ate his second meal, I took the opportunity to palpate his body and discovered that under his fur, I could feel his ribs too easily—he was not getting enough food.

-After his fourth meal, I decided to take a walk to the neighbor’s house where I had thought he might be living.
-I rang the bell but no one answered, and as I stood there another neighbor that knew me well asked if I was there about the tabby cat.
+After his fourth meal, I decided to take a walk to the neighbor’s house, where I had thought he might be living.
+I rang the bell, but no one answered.
+As I stood there, another neighbor, who knew me well, asked if I was there about the tabby cat.

 I told her I would continue to feed him and keep him safe from the coyotes, and she volunteered to put up posters over the weekend.
-I reassured her that I would make certain he found a good home through some local agencies if he was not the right match for my household.
+I reassured her that I would ensure he found a good home through local agencies if he was not the right match for my household.

-That night as I was typing the information for the Lost and Found Pets on the West Seattle Blog my guides suddenly informed me that he was a “spirit cat.”
-Googling the term did not turn up much information on what that meant, but it did lead to a name for him since I could no longer refer to him as just “cat” or “mystery cat.”
-Temporarily he is named Manitou, the closest I could get to “spirit cat.”
+That night, as I was typing the information for the Lost and Found Pets on the West Seattle Blog, my guides suddenly informed me that he was a “spirit cat.”
+Googling the term did not yield much information on what it meant, but it did lead to a name for him, since I could no longer refer to him as just “cat” or “mystery cat.”
+Temporarily, he is named Manitou, the closest I could get to “spirit cat.”
 He seems to like it.

 My shamanic buddy says he is not meant to be my cat—Manitou thinks he already is—Cougar does not care, and Sand is not thrilled.
 Manitou’s guide (who happens to be a huge black panther) enigmatically says only, “Time.”

 I’m one confused shaman, but we have time to get clarity.
-Manitou has a vet appointment to determine if he has a microchip (unlikely) and I will have him checked for any infectious diseases before introducing him physically to the rest of the household.
+Manitou has a vet appointment to determine if he has a microchip, which is unlikely, and I will have him checked for any infectious diseases before introducing him physically to the rest of the household.

-Learn how to connect more deeply with animals, restore balance to your life, increase intuitive skills, and help heal the Earth with live Reiki and shamanic teleclasses, available worldwide.
+Want to learn how to connect more deeply with animals, restore balance to your life, increase intuitive skills, and help heal the Earth?
+Take a look at my live Reiki and shamanic virtual classes and digital workshops.

 >>>>>>